 Case Study: RSA Archer eGRC—Trusting in the Cloud to Measure Compliance with Regulatory Controls in a Cloud-Based Environment

 EMC enhances trust in digital systems through our continuously evolving RSA Archer eGRC platform, the market-leading solution for managing enterprise governance, risk, and compliance (GRC).
 Designed to draw data from a variety of systems, the RSA Archer eGRC platform integrates information about security alerts and threats, gathers metrics about the effectiveness of security controls and processes, and analyzes the security and business environment to create actionable, realtime intelligence to help customers manage GRC.

 ADVANCING SECURITY IN A CHANGING WORLD

 An ongoing challenge for EMC and its divisions is implementing security processes for new, rapidly changing technologies.
 As our company evolves, we are becoming a hyper-extended enterprise, sharing information with more people and using more technology tools across more geographies than ever before.

 Our stringent information security strategy and practices are preparing us for this challenge.
-We also recognize that we don’t have all the solutions, and we are working with others to address the evolving landscape of security technology.
-For instance, RSA is an active member of the Cloud Security Alliance, a nonprofit organization promoting best practices for security assurance within Cloud Computing.
+We also recognize that we don’t have all the solutions, and we are working with partners to address the evolving landscape of security technology.
+Some of our 2012 efforts include: